shravan-18/SAG-ViT/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2411.09420-b31b1b.svg)](https://arxiv.org/abs/2411.09420)

 SAG-ViT is a novel framework designed to enhance Vision Transformers (ViT) with scale-awareness and refined patch-level feature embeddings.
 Traditional ViTs rely on fixed-sized patches extracted directly from images, often missing the multiscale hierarchies naturally captured by CNNs.
-Our method integrates:
+Our contributions are as follows:

-- **CNN-derived multiscale feature extraction**: High-fidelity patches are obtained from EfficientNetv2 feature maps rather than raw pixels.
+- High-fidelity patching mechanism that operates on CNN-derived feature maps instead of raw images, enabling the efficient capture of multi-scale features.
+Unlike traditional patching methods, our approach reduces computational complexity while preserving contextual richness.
-- **Graph-based patch organization**: Patches are modeled as nodes in a graph, capturing local spatial structures through k-connectivity and feature similarity.
+- A unique *k*-connectivity and similarity-based edge weighting scheme is introduced to construct graphs that effectively capture intricate spatial and semantic relationships between patches, addressing the limitations of standard self-attention mechanisms in modeling fine-grained dependencies.
-- **Graph Attention Network (GAT)**: A GAT refines patch embeddings, leveraging attention to emphasize important local relationships.
+- We integrate a Graph Attention Network (GAT) with the Transformer architecture, enabling the effective modeling of both local and global dependencies.
+We justify this shows a significant improvement over existing backbone-driven Transformer-based methods, which often struggle to balance these relationships.
-- **Transformer Encoder**: Finally, a Transformer encoder integrates these refined embeddings globally, capturing long-range dependencies.
+- SAG-ViT bridges the gap between CNN-based multiscale feature extraction, graph-based representation learning, and Transformers, demonstrating improved and consistent performance in image classification tasks by leveraging hierarchical and relational modeling.

 SAG-ViT consistently outperforms state-of-the-art approaches on diverse benchmark datasets, showcasing enhanced robustness and generalization.